Got some questions?

 I travel all over the UK for weddings.
-If you’re more than 1 hour drive away, I will travel to the location the night before, that way I’m with you in good time.
+If you’re a substantial drive away from me, I will travel to the location the night before, that way I’m with you in good time.

 If you are getting married abroad, I’d love to hear from you!

 Who owns the copyright of the images?

 The copyright of the images always remains with the photographer, but I give clients the rights to reproduce the images in any way you wish.
 The only thing you cannot do with the images is use them for commercial re-sale.

 I started out as a photographer in 2011 whilst completing my BA Hons Photography degree.
 I started shooting weddings, events and portraits, and weddings struck a chord with me so that’s what I specialise in and have been photographing ever since!

 I mostly shoot weddings on my own as this best suits the way I work and my style of photography.